-Capstone Course

-The capstone experience is incorporated into SED 522 (Student Teaching Seminar).
-0 credit hours.

-French, Portuguese and Spanish Concentrations
+B. French, Portuguese and Spanish Concentrations

 FIFTEEN CREDIT HOURS OF COURSES at the graduate level in the academic field in which certification is sought.
 Students should contact the department that provides course work in the anticipated area of certification.

 Total Credit Hours: 38-47

+Note: To be admitted to SED 511/512 students must submit passing scores on the Praxis II: Principles of Learning and Teaching 7-12, Test #5624.

+Note: To be admitted into SED 521 and SED 522 students must have completed all other required courses.